 Fall Prevention Coalitions in NC

-Fall Prevention Coalitions around North Carolina bring together a variety of stakeholders with the shared mission of reducing falls and fall related injuries in their regions.
-Communication through coalitions increases coordination of effort, reduces overlap and provides a network of leadership working locally on matching issues.
+State and Local Fall Prevention Coalitions around North Carolina bring together a variety of stakeholders with the shared mission of reducing falls and fall related injuries in their regions.
+Communication through coalitions increases coordination of effort, reduces overlap and provides a network of program providership working locally on matching issues.

 Federally qualified health centers (FQHC) provide primary care services to traditionally underserved areas and populations regardless of ability to pay.

 When you need help or information for yourself, your family or someone you know all you need to do is dial 2-1-1 or visit NC211.org to get connected.
 Dial 2-1-1, it’s FREE, 24/7, confidential and available in all languages.<